-For citizens needing more expanded resources than what the town is able to offer, there may be a need travel to a larger city or local hub—meaning a distant drive in a car (especially if the town is secluded enough from major roadways) or dependence on neighbors if there’s no public transit available.
+For citizens needing more expanded resources than what the town is able to offer, there may be a need travel to a larger city or local hub — meaning a distant drive in a car (especially if the town is secluded enough from major roadways) or dependence on neighbors if there’s no public transit available.
 If the town is away from major roadways it may mean a longer time for resources to come around, or less through travel for business.
-And it can also mean lack of access to longer-distance travel such as train or plane.
+It can also mean lack of access to longer-distance travel such as train or plane.

 For businesses or employees considering a new site in a small city, second thoughts may occur around the value of small-town life vs. accessibility.

 However, not all small cities suffer heavily from these limitations.
 Cities located close to large metropolitan hubs can find added value to their location in taking advantage of their large local neighbors.
-A town like Midlothian, TX, just thirty minutes outside of the Dallas-Fort Worth metroplex, is easily able to maintain a small-town charm while taking advantage of the cities’ urban sprawl.
+A town like Midlothian, Texas, just 30 minutes outside of the Dallas-Fort Worth metroplex, is easily able to maintain a small-town charm while taking advantage of the cities’ urban sprawl.

-From it’s location, Midlothian offers access without city crowding.
-Located at the intersection of Hwy 67 and Hwy 287, Midlothian is easily accessible for both businesses and residents.
+From its location, Midlothian offers access without city crowding.
+Located at the intersection of Highway 67 and Highway 287, Midlothian is easily accessible for both businesses and residents.
 There are also four major interstate highways within 30 minutes, as well as two major airports within 30 miles and a regional airport within 12.
 Both Burlington Northern/Santa Fe and Union Pacific also run through Midlothian, serving the RailPort Business Park in heavy industrial, light commercial, and foreign trade-zone options.

 This unprecedented access to transportation options without the typical population density puts Midlothian in a unique position of servicing big business and local residents alike.